-The panel will be appointed by or on behalf of the proprietor and will consist of at least 3 people who were not directly involved in the matters detailed in the complaint.
+The panel will be appointed by or on behalf of the Trust and will consist of at least 3 people who were not directly involved in the matters detailed in the complaint.
 At least 1 panel member must be independent of the management and running of the school.
 The panel cannot be made up solely of governing board members, as they are not independent of the management and running of the school.

-The panel will have access to the existing record of the complaint's progress.
+The panel will have access to the existing record of progress in dealing with the complaint.

 The complainant must have reasonable notice of the date of the review panel.
-The clerk will aim to find a date within [number] school days of the request, where possible.
+The clerk will aim to find a date within fifteen school days of the request, where possible.